jacerider/fett/README.md

 (https://drupal.org/project/jquery_update) is the recommended way of updating Drupal's version of jQuery.
 Currently, the dev version of this module is the only one that support 1.10.

+### Modernizr.js ###

+Modernizr.js is required and is automatically added via CDN.
+As Modernizr is a toolkit containing many components it is recommended that a customized version is used instead.

+To add your own version, visit http://modernizr.com/download/ and customize to your needs.
+Then place the file so that the path to it is THEME/assets/js/modernizr.min.js.
+If done correctly, this file will be automatically used instead of the CDN version.